AnastasiyaKotelnikova/AnastasiyaKotelnikova/README.md

-### 👋 Hi there, I’m Anastasiya — a passionate Data Science graduate student at NJIT with a strong foundation in machine learning, Python, SQL, and data analytics.
-With a background in business and a growing portfolio of technical projects, I'm transitioning into the field of ML and AI to solve real-world problems with data-driven solutions.
+### 👋  Hi there, I’m Anastasiya — a passionate data professional transitioning into the field of Machine Learning and AI, with a strong foundation in Python, SQL, deep learning, and big data technologies.
+Backed by a background in business and a growing portfolio of technical projects, I’m building a career as a Data Scientist or Machine Learning Engineer.
+I bring hands-on experience in data modeling, analytics, statistical analysis, and cloud platforms to solve real-world problems and drive data-driven decision-making.
+My technical portfolio includes projects in Hadoop MapReduce, PyTorch-based Spiking Neural Networks (SNNs), and machine learning model deployment.

 ---